-PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
+PPRA affords parents/guardians certain rights regarding the Academy's conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
 These include the right to:

 Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED)-